 ARC is an acronym for the ‘asynchronous remote community’ method.
 Essentially, it’s a method of qualitative analysis devised by Haley MacLeod et al. that is similar to focus groups, but takes advantage of an online platform to gather more rich data, and overcome physical barriers to participation.
 An ARC study takes place over a series of weeks throughout which participants are presented with “activities” (generally established human computer interactions (HCI) research methods).

 Over the summer of 2017 I attended the ProHealth REU at Indiana University.
 Working under our grad mentor Fernando Maestre, and our faculty mentor Patrick Shih my research partner Julia Dunbar and I worked on applying the ARC method to a needs assessment study for people living with HIV.
 We bring two new novel things to ARC with this study: we evaluate the effectiveness of co-design activities for ARC, and we evaluate the effectiveness of ARC for conducting research with stigmatized groups.
-Though the REU only officially lasted through the summer, Julia and I continue to work on this research.
+Though the REU only officially lasted through the summer, Julia and I have continued to work on this research.